 Poor usability is a form of tech debt

-If you’ve worked in software development for a while, you may have noticed that work on usability gets postponed more often than work on new features and functions.
-You could see this as a form of tech debt.
-It accumulates with every release.
+If you’ve worked in software development for a while, you may have noticed that work to address poor usability gets postponed more often than work on new features and functions.
+But this need not be an either/or proposition.

 Bike-tire pumpWhat contributes to this accumulation?

-• Timing.
-Some usability issues aren’t identified until Alpha testing with customers begins, or until after the product is released.
+• Poor timing or process.
+Some usability issues aren’t identified until after the product is released.

-• Competition.
-There’s often pressure to leap ahead or catch up with competitors by adding new features and functions.
+• Pressure to get to market.
+There’s often pressure to leap ahead or catch up with competitors by adding new features and functions immediately.

-• Budgeting.
-If multiple teams compete for a share of the development budget, something shiny and new may attract more funding than boring old maintenance, upgrades, and tech debt.
+• Perceived relative value.
+If multiple teams compete for a share of development resources, a new feature may attract more funding than tech debt.

 Continue reading “Poor usability is a form of tech debt”